lablup/backend.ai-manager/MIGRATION.md

     `manager.toml`, though.

 * The Redis container used with the manager should be reconfigured to use a persistent database.
-  The Docker official image uses `/data` as the directory to store RDB/AOF files.
   In HA setup, it is recommended to enable AOF by `appendonly yes` in the Redis configuration to make it recoverable after hardware failures.

   Consult [the official doc](https://redis.io/docs/manual/persistence/) for more details.

+  - FYI: The Docker official image uses `/data` as the directory to store RDB/AOF files.
+It may be configured to use an explicit bind-mount of a host directory.
+If not configured, by default it will create an anonymous volume and mount it.

 * The image metadata database is migrated from etcd to PostgreSQL while the registry configuration is still inside the etcd.